Study Shows COVID-19 Directly Infects Heart Tissue

 Co-first author Dr. Clara Liu Chung Ming noted the importance of using a model that mimics the human heart’s structure to understand how COVID-19 affects heart cells.
 The study underscores the complex interactions between different heart cells in facilitating the virus’s damaging effects.
 Associate Professor Carmine Gentile added that this model could pave the way for new strategies to protect against viral threats to the heart.

-Researchers emphasize the need for further studies to explore the long-term impacts of COVID-19 on the heart.
+Researchers emphasise the need for further studies to explore the long-term impacts of COVID-19 on the heart.
 They aim to determine how these findings can be used to develop targeted therapies that could mitigate the virus’s effects on cardiac health.
 The collaboration between institutions highlights the global effort to combat the pandemic and its aftermath.
 As the world continues to grapple with COVID-19, such insights are vital for anticipating challenges in healthcare and developing robust responses to future viral outbreaks.
 By identifying the specific pathways through which the virus affects heart tissue, scientists hope to create more effective treatment protocols that can reduce mortality and improve recovery outcomes for affected patients.

 Source: newshub.medianet.com.au